+Returns: negative on error, and positive on success.

 Use Case Implementation

-This section will provide examples how the programming model introduced in section 6 can be applied to create VDS for the use cases 5.1, 5.3, 5.4 and 5.5.
+This section will provide pseudocode examples how the programming model introduced in section 5 can be applied to create VDS for the use cases 3.1, 3.3, 3.4 and 3.5.

 Excalibur use case

-For this use case source datasets do not exist at the time we create VDS.
-The source HDF5 files and datasets will be written by independent processes and will be available for application that access VDS.
+For this use, case source datasets do not exist at the time we create the VDS.
+The source HDF5 files and datasets will be written by independent processes and will be available for applications that access the VDS.

-We will start with the Programming model step 2 defining creation properties and dataspace for VDS, then we will proceed with selecting elements in each of the source datasets and the corresponding elements in VDS, and mapping before creating VDS.
+We will start with the Programming model step 2 - defining creation properties and dataspace for the VDS, then we will proceed with selecting elements in each of the source datasets and the corresponding elements in the VDS, and mapping before creating the VDS.